 Editor in Chief, Samantha Frank

 Samantha Frank, a senior from Massachusetts, Texas, and Illinois, is majoring in English in the creative writing track and minoring in studio art and gender studies.
 Her current scholarship and creative practice have led her to explore nonsexual intimacy and relationships in her writing and art.
 Her multi-media exhibition, Attachments, curated by Otis Heimer, appeared in the James K. Schmidt Gallery at Principia College in February of 2019.
-She recently presented a poster on the effects of ‘compulsory sexuality’ and ‘amatonormativity’ on the asexual community at the 82nd annual Midwest Sociological Society conference in Chicago.
-She previously served as Mistake House Magazine’s Fiction Editor.
-Though she never had imaginary friends growing up, she has always lived closely with whatever characters she’s writing about, often rewriting scenes in her head while traveling or waiting.
+She presented a poster on the effects of ‘compulsory sexuality’ and ‘amatonormativity’ on the asexual community at the 82nd annual Midwest Sociological Society conference in Chicago.
+She recently had her short story, “Butterflies” accepted for the 2020 National Undergraduate Literature Conference.
+This is her second year as Editor in Chief and she has previously served as Fiction Editor.
+Though she never had imaginary friends growing up, she has always lived closely with characters she’s writing about, often rewriting scenes in her head while traveling or waiting.

-Slater Smith is a sophomore majoring in English in the creative writing track and minoring in mass communications.
-This fall, he will be traveling to Prague, Czech Republic, to study Czech literature, studio art, and creative writing.
-He has written for Principia’s on campus newspaper, The Pilot, and also wrote for his high school newspaper in Carlsbad, California.
-He has been writing creatively since the age of 12, but he has been focused on writing poetry since he started college at Principia in 2017.
+Slater Smith is a junior majoring in English in the creative writing track and minoring in mass communications.
+Last fall, he traveled to Prague, Czech Republic, where he studied Czech literature, studio art, and creative writing.
+He has written for Principia’s on-campus newspaper, The Pilot, and also wrote for his high school newspaper in Carlsbad, California.
+He has been writing creatively since the age of 12, but has focused on writing poetry since he started college at Principia in 2017.
 Slater’s poetry explores space, time and religion, and their influence on humanity.
 When he is not writing, Slater enjoys staying active by playing pick-up basketball or lifting weights.

 Faculty Advisor, Dinah Jung Ryan